7 Concrete Steps You Can Take to Avoid Burnout

 I learned a ton, got a wide breadth of hands-on experience, and aced the rotation while I was at it.
 It was even fun, despite the frown permanently plastered on everyone else’s face.

 Each morning, I determined for myself that it was going to be a good day.
 I chose to believe that I could learn something from the rotation and have a great experience despite the attitudes of my colleagues.
 You know what?

 So how did I avoid burnout on that rotation?
 I just decided to!

 Does that sound like the movie Pollyanna, or a motivational cat poster?

 If so, I understand.
-I get that response a lot when I talk about my job.
-I still love coming to work every day.
-I still love my patients.
-I still love my team.
-I still love being a doctor.
+I get that response a lot when I talk about my job, but I still love coming to work every day.
+I still love my patients and my team, and I especially still love being a doctor.

 Oh sure, there are lots of days when I’m frustrated about some administrative bottleneck I’m hitting, or the electronic medical record system goes down AGAIN, or a patient no-shows me for the third time.
 Those little moments of frustration don’t define me or my career, because I refuse to let that happen.

 Maybe you’re thinking, “The philosophy all sounds nice, but that’s just not reality.
 How do I get there?”

 Here are a few concrete steps you can take to deal with burnout.